Primordial non-Gaussianities from inflation

-Notice further that the action is directly proportional to $\dot\phi^2/\dot\rho^2$.
-Until now, the slowly rolling approximation has not been used at all; but replacing the background functions with the appropriate parameters introduced earlier, the fluctuations only survive as long as
+Notice that the action is directly proportional to $\dot\phi^2/\dot\rho^2$.
+Until now, the slow-roll approximation has not been used at all; but replacing the background functions with the appropriate parameters introduced earlier, the fluctuations only survive as long as

 In a purely de Sitter background, the second order action vanishes entirely and no primordial fluctuations are generated.
 24truept

 {\bf III.
 THE TWO-POINT FUNCTION} 9truept